A business analyst is one of the fastest growing professions globally, with heightened demand in the IT industry.

 – Signing up for business analyst skill development courses online

-– Signing up for in-house courses offered by existing organisation
+– Signing up for in-house courses offered by existing organization

 – Talking to HR manager and taking a skill test